 For arrangements that involve the delivery of more than one element, each product, service and/or right to use assets is evaluated to determine whether it qualifies as a separate unit of accounting.
 This determination is based on whether the deliverable has "stand-alone value" to the customer.
 The consideration that is fixed or determinable is then allocated to each separate unit of accounting based on the relative selling price of each deliverable.
 The estimated selling price of each deliverable is determined using the following hierarchy of values: (i) vendor-specific objective evidence of fair value, (ii) third-party evidence of selling price ("TPE") and (iii) best estimate of selling price ("BESP").
-The BESP reflects the Company septets to use TPE or BESP for allocating consideration to each deliverable.
+The BESP reflects the Company's best estimate of what the selling price would be if the deliverable was regularly sold by the Company on a stand-alone basis.
+In most cases the Company expects to use TPE or BESP for allocating consideration to each deliverable.
 The consideration allocated to each unit of accounting is recognized as the related goods or services are delivered, limited to the consideration that is not contingent upon future deliverables.
 Analyzing the arrangement to identify deliverables requires the use of judgment, and each deliverable may be an obligation to deliver services, a right or license to use an asset, or another performance obligation.

 In June 2015, the Company entered into a License Agreement (the "SUL Agreement") granting SUL and its affiliates worldwide rights, excluding Israel, Japan, Korea and Taiwan, to develop, manufacture and commercialize RAPIVAB.
 The SUL Agreement provides for various types of payments, including a non-refundable upfront fee, milestone payments, and future royalties.
 Analysis of the SUL Agreement identified three deliverables: (i) license rights, (ii) inventory and (iii) regulatory support to obtain Canadian and European Union ("EU") marketing approvals.
 The Company received an upfront payment of \$33,740 from SUL, of which \$7,000 was determined to be contingent upon EU marketing approval and will be deferred until that time.
 Approximately \$21,777 of the upfront payment was allocated to the license rights and recognized as revenue in 2015.
-Approximately \$3,740 of the upfront payment was recognized in 2015, when the inventory transfer was completed.
+Approximately \$3,740 of the upfront payment was allocated to the pending sale of inventory and was recognized in 2015, when the inventory transfer was completed.
 Approximately \$1,223 of the revenue from the SUL Agreement will be recognized over the expected period of involvement in these regulatory support activities.